telerik/blazor-docs/components/chart/tooltip/shared.md

 # Shared Tooltip for Telerik Blazor Chart

-The Telerik Chart allows you to place a unified tooltip for all categories in [Categorical]({%slug components/chart/databind%}#series-types) Charts.
+The Telerik Chart allows you to show a unified tooltip for all categories in [Categorical]({%slug components/chart/databind%}#series-types) Charts.

 In this article:
 * [Basics](#basics)